 If you’re selling stock, this probably means that you’re relying on a supplier.
 They may put their prices up, run out of stock or not be able to supply it in time.
 You’ll need to manage that, and customers could get upset.

-You rely on clients paying, and getting them to do this can be hard work.
+You rely on clients paying.
+Getting them to do this can be hard work.

-You will need to plan for your retirement and pay into your own pension scheme if you have one.
+You will need to plan for your retirement and pay into your own pension scheme.

 If you employ someone, you have to cover their salary before you pay yourself.
 You’ll need to pay into their pension too.